Vicent Bach inspecting blueprints

 In 1964, all tooling and machinery were moved from Mount Vernon, New York, to Selmer’s operations in Elkhart, Indiana, with Vincent Bach assisting in the training and transition of production.
 He remained with the company as a consultant until his passing in 1976 and was a frequent visitor to Elkhart, continuing to offer guidance and ensure the quality of the Bach brand.

-Selmer Builds New Bach Factory
+Selmer's New Bach Factory

 1976 Bach Factory in Elkhart, Indiana